kijin/pinboard-api/README.md

 **Returns :** `true` on success and `false` on failure.
 Call `get_last_status()` to read the error message in case of a failure.

+When not using `$replace`, it may be more intuitive to use `PinboardBookmark->save()` instead.
+See below for more information on using this alternative syntax.

 PinboardAPI->delete()
 ---------------------